 It is important to note that you have a limited to file your personal injury claim, known as the statute of limitations.
 In Michigan, you have three years to file your lawsuit.
 Failure to file within this time frame could mean losing your right to take legal action altogether.
 Typically, the three-year clock starts to run on the date of the accident.
 However, if you don’t “discover” you are injured until some time later, the three-year time limit may begin to run at that later discovery date.

 As a general rule, governmental agencies and employees are immune from liability for their negligent acts if those acts were performed within the scope of employment.
 Despite this immunity, there are certain exceptions for which governmental entities remain liable.
 Some of these exceptions include: maintenance of public highways; the public sidewalk exception; negligent operation of a government-owned motor vehicle; and public building defects.
 An individual who is injured in a manner that invokes one of these recognized exceptions will be able to sue the government for his or her harm.Enlist the Help of a Skilled Ann Arbor Lawyer

 At the Neumann Law Group, our hard-working Ann Arbor accident attorneys have handled virtually all types of personal injury claims and can handle yours as well.
 You can trust that we will provide you with competent legal advice throughout the entire process.
-Attorney Neumann has an excellent reputation and has personally been the recipient of many awards including being recognized as one of The National Trial Lawyers Top 100 Trial Lawyers of 2014.
-Please be aware that our practice is not limited to personal injury law - we also handle criminal defense, real estate, estate planning, family law, collections and mediations.
+Please be aware that our practice is not limited to personal injury law - we also handle criminal defense, real estate, estate planning, family law, collections and mediations throughout our communities served.
 For more information, please feel free contact us online or call us toll free at (800) 525-6386.